-Asthma and COPD may be difficult to distinguish in clinical practice, particularly in older patients and smokers and exsmokers, and these conditions may overlap (asthma-COPD overlap syndrome, or ACOS).
-The Global Strategy for Diagnosis, Management and Prevention of COPD (GOLD), 38 defines COPD on the basis of chronic respiratory symptoms, exposure to a risk factor such as smoking, and post-bronchodilator FEV1/FVC <0.7.
-Clinically important bronchodilator reversibility (>12% and >200 mL) is often found in COPD.
-39 Low diffusion capacity is more common in COPD than asthma.
-The history and pattern of symptoms and past records can help to distinguish these patients from those with long-standing asthma who have developed fixed airflow limitation (see Chapter 5, p.87).
-Uncertainty in the diagnosis should prompt early referral for specialized investigation and treatment recommendations, as patients with ACOS have worse outcomes than those with asthma or COPD alone.
-40
+Asthma and COPD may be difficult to distinguish in clinical practice, particularly in older patients and smokers and exsmokers, and these conditions may overlap (asthma-COPD overlap, or ACO).
+The Global Strategy for Diagnosis, Management and Prevention of COPD (GOLD)40 defines COPD on the basis of chronic respiratory symptoms, exposure to a risk factor such as smoking, and post-bronchodilator FEV1/FVC <0.7.
+Clinically important bronchodilator reversibility (>12% and >200 mL) is often found in COPD.41 Low diffusion capacity is more common in COPD than asthma.
+The history and pattern of symptoms and past records can help to distinguish these patients from those with long-standing asthma who have developed fixed airflow limitation (see Chapter 5, p.89).
+Uncertainty in the diagnosis should prompt early referral for specialized investigation and treatment recommendations, as patients with asthma-COPD overlap have worse outcomes than those with asthma or COPD alone.42